kinikulina/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ksenia Nikulina is a bachelor's student at the Russian University of Peoples' Friendship at the Faculty of Physics, Mathematics and Natural Sciences in the direction: Mathematics.
+Her research interests include number theory and elementary mathematics.
 {style="text-align: justify;"}